 the total number of sessions grouped by the first **non-null** property value

-To decide if the example sessions above are a bounce:
+To decide if the example sessions are a bounce:

-The entry and exit rates are then calculated as a percentage using the following formula:
+Amplitude calculates entry and exit rates as a percentage using the following formula:

 the number of entries or exits / the total number of sessions